 Olanzapine, an atypical antipsychotic approved by the FDA for the treatment of schizophrenia and bipolar disorder, is associated with weight gain, hyperlipidemia and Type 2 diabetes among psychiatric patients.
 Our study is designed to illuminate the processes that underlie these effects but focuses on individuals without psychiatric disorders.

 This facility has its own suite of equipment on-site, including a spectrophotometer, Beckman Coulter counter, centrifuges and freezers.

 Select students and residents may train here as research assistants.

-Professor and Chair; Adjoint Professor of Psychiatry and Medicine, University of Colorado School of Medicine
+Professor and Chair; Department of Psychiatry, University at Buffalo and Adjoint Professor of Psychiatry and Medicine, University of Colorado School of Medicine